 Not sure how to mentor a graduate student?

 The Mentor Webinar will provide information and resources to assist you in interacting with our RSPH graduate students.
 The webinar will comprise of one (1) guest speaker sharing his/her experiences working and interacting with graduate students, followed by a 15-minute Q&A session.
 This is a great resource for mentors to get familiar with mentoring and to network.
+For those who cannot participate, a recording of the webinar will be shared afterwards.

 If you are an experienced mentor and would like to share your experience with other mentors in our workshop, please email email@example.com and we will contact you further.